reach-sh/reach-lang/docs/src/tut/mkt/index.md

 range: 5 - 8
 ```

-* Line 5 sets up some funds that can be used by each `{!rsh} Participant` as starting balance.
+* Line 5 sets up some funds that can be used by each `{!rsh} Participant`s as starting balance.
 `{!rsh} parseCurrency` converts the figure passed into it to an acceptable currency on a DApp.

 :::note
-Since DApps do not use regular currencies, `{!rsh} parseCurrency` `{!rsh} function` was provided by Reach to help convert regular currencies into currencies acceptable on a DApp
+`{!rsh} parseCurrency` `{!rsh} function` is an in-built method for converting regular currencies into currencies acceptable on a DApp.
 :::

 * Lines 7 and 8 create an account for each of the `{!rsh} Participant`.